That Kid: 2020–2021: Crush and Comedown

-2022–present: Superstar and TK Ultra
+2022–2024: Superstar and TK Ultra

 On July 4, 2022, That Kid released "Full Throttle", the lead single from his second mixtape Superstar, after performing the song at HEAV3N in Los Angeles, California the previous month.
 The second single from the mixtape, "DRY2WET", was released on August 4.

 On August 22, Superstar's cover art and tracklist were revealed, and the project was released the following month.
 After its release, outlets praised its maximalist production and strong collaboration choices.
 In an interview, That Kid said of the mixtape: "I think Superstar is sonically a lot more realized than Crush or Comedown...
 I just wanted it to feel very large, the whole project as whole is a bit larger than life."
 On December 6, he released the remix album Superstar: The Remixes.

 That Kid headlined at Elsewhere in Brooklyn, New York on September 27 with Miss Madeline.
 He also played at the Boiler Room x Subculture event in Los Angeles on December 2.
 He returned to Elsewhere on January 25, 2023 to perform for Intima NYC.

 On January 30, That Kid released a SoundCloud and YouTube exclusive single, "Crank That", an adaptation of Soulja Boy's 2007 single "Crank That (Soulja Boy)".

 That Kid headlined at El Cid Sunset in Los Angeles on June 1 with RYL0 and FantasyLuv.
 He then went on to perform at Warehouse Live in Houston, Texas on August 12 with 6arelyhuman, Bayymack, and Strgurrl.

 He released "Q.O.S.D" on December 6, the lead single from his third mixtape, TK Ultra, which was released in August 2024.
 "Tila Tequila" and "Spencer Needs a Ladder" were released as the second and third singles from the mixtape in April and July 2024, respectively.

+2025–present: So Famous

+On November 14, 2025, That Kid released "Denim", the lead single from his then-unannounced debut album.
+The accompanying music video was released a week later on November 21.

+The singles that followed afterwards, "Lip Service", "Super Hot Bitch", and "Tan Lines" would release in 2026, on January 9, February 20, and April 10 respectively.
+Later that month, on April 28, That Kid would release his first self-produced song on his SoundCloud page, "Devoted To You", sampling the song "Shadow" by Korean girl group f(x).

+That Kid would formally announce his debut album, So Famous, on May 18, releasing a month later on June 5.
+The cover art was revealed along with the announcement, and the rear cover and track listing was officially revealed on June 1.